Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Batch metrics query

-The following example executes multiple logs queries in a single request using the `MetricsBatchQueryClient.queryBatch` method:
+The following example executes multiple metrics queries in a single request using the `MetricsBatchQueryClient.queryBatch` method:

 ```ts
 let resourceIds: string[] = [